IBM/ar-resume-with-visual-recognition/README.md

 7. At a command line, run `pod install` to install the dependencies.
 ![Pod Install Output](images/pod-install-output.png)

-8. Run `carthage update --platform iOS` to install the Watson related dependencies.
+8. Run `carthage bootstrap --platform iOS` to install the Watson related dependencies.
 ![Carthage Install Output](images/carthage-output.png)

 9. Once the previous steps are complete go back to Xcode and run the application by clicking the `Build` and `Run` menu options.